 Drop-in mentor

-Extra tutoring
+Extra supervision

-Additional teaching support
+Extra teaching support

 Support can amount to a maximum of seven hours per 30 credits.
 Support can only be granted if you are enrolled on the relevant course, and it can only be provided once per course.